-Courses to be taken in the freshman and sophomore years of this major are the same as the General College Requirements for all majors at Northwest College.
-Students would be wise to use their electives to strengthen their interdisciplinary studies.
+Courses to be taken in the freshman and sophomore years are the same as the General College Requirements for all majors at Northwest College.
+(See page 12 for the 50 credit sequence.)

 The course sequence for the junior and senior years will depend upon the student's interests.
-Thus the student and his/her advisor will work together to design a course of study fulfilling the requirements of the Interdisciplinary Studies major.
+The student and his/her advisor will work together to design a sequence of study that fulfills the requirements of the Interdisciplinary Studies major.
+Students would be wise to use their 12 credits of electives to strengthen their interdisciplinary studies.